-7 Simple Window Management Keyboard Shortcuts to Improve Workflow in Mac OS X
+7 Simple Window Management Keyboard Shortcuts for Mac OS X to Improve Workflow

 Overloaded with too many active windows from too many apps?
 Want to quickly flip through them, minimize one, maybe maximize another?
 Maybe you’d just like to really focus and go full screen?
 We’ve got this all covered with some simple keyboard shortcuts that can improve workflow by speeding up window management and how you interact with app windows in OS X. This is not about Mission Control, this is about direct window management of any windows for any apps, so check out the keystrokes and let us know if we’re missing anything.